SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 • Always enable Secure Boot on supported systems.

-• Disable unused boot devices such as external drives when not needed.
+• Disable unused boot devices, such as external drives, when not needed.

-• Protect firmware settings with a password.
+• Protect firmware settings using a password.

-• Document boot configuration for troubleshooting consistency.
+• Documented boot configuration for troubleshooting consistency.

 Framework Alignment